Minors

 Minors on transcripts or diplomas

 Minors are posted on the transcript alongside your major.
-Minors are not noted on diplomas.
+Effective with students graduating Fall 2023 or later, minors are noted on diplomas.

 Should I take on a minor?